Ringa Tapahi Mīti

 Pay for butchers varies depending on qualifications and experience.

-- Apprentices may start on or slightly above the minimum wage.
+- Apprentice butchers usually start on minimum wage.

-- Those with managerial responsibilities may earn up to $25 an hour.
+- Experienced butchers usually earn $23 to $25 an hour.

 - PAYE.net.nz website - use this calculator to convert pay and salary information

 - Employment New Zealand website - information about minimum wage rates

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Butchers may do some or all of the following:

 - break down and bone animal carcasses into cuts of meat

 - help customers choose meat, and give advice about cooking methods